Herb of the Year for 2023: Ginger ( (Zingiber officinale). Named by the International Herb Association

 Celebrate Earth Day by choosing at least one way to modify your lifestyle this year, to reduce your footprint on the planet.

 Find out what St. George has to do with dragons.
+From Roman soldier to Christian icon: how a religious legend is built.

-Soothe that tax-day stress with these helpful herbal fragrances.
+Soothe tax-day stress with these helpful herbal fragrances.
 Choose scented candles or use a diffuser with essential oils.

 - Rose, for depression, irritability